 3 Sep 1940

-The boat sank after an accidental collision with the Norwegian steamer SS Rona, taking 6 of its crew with her.
-She was raised shortly afterwards and put into commission as a training boat.
+The boat sank after an accidental collision with the Norwegian steamer SS Rona, taking six of her crew with her.
+She was raised shortly afterwards and put into service as a training boat.
 [Obermaschinenmaat Bernhard Henz, Maschinengefreiter Kurt Kopf, Matrosengefreiter Hermann Schneider, Funkobergefreiter Kurt Sparschuh,Matrosenobergefreiter Franz Tatzreiter]

 Related: For more info on such losses see - Men lost from U-boats -

 We have 3 emblem entries for this boat.
 See the emblem page for this boat or view emblems individually below.

 There was another U-57 in World War One

 That boat was launched from its shipyard on 29 Apr 1916 and commissioned into the Imperial Navy on 6 Jul 1916.
 The Naval war in WWI was brought to an end with the Armistice signed on 11 Nov, 1918.
 Read about SM U 57 during WWI.